revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-Security is one of the main concerns at the present time in the IT sector.
-SQL Azure Firewall is used as a security mechanism that will work to block the requests based on the IP address.
+Security is one of the main concerns at the present time in the IT sector.SQL Azure Firewall is used as a security mechanism that will work to block the requests based on the IP address.

 </blockquote>